 However, more recently, underglazes have been created that contain frit.
 Frit is a ceramic compound that contains silica.
 If an underglaze contains more frit than clay, it will melt in the same way that glazes melt when fired.

 What kind of underglaze a potter decides to use depends on how they intend to apply it.
-For example, an underglaze is going to be applied by dipping needs contain less glass.
+For example, if an underglaze is going to be applied by dipping it needs to contain less glass.
 This is because dipping covers the piece completely.
-If an overglaze is going to adhere to the ware, the water in the glaze needs to be able to pass through the underglaze and absorb into the clay body
+If an overglaze is going to adhere to the ware, the water in the glaze needs to be able to pass through the underglaze and absorb into the clay body.

 When underglaze is very glassy, the water from the overglaze will not be able to pass through and the glaze will not adhere.
 Instead, the glaze will ball up and roll off, a bit like rain on a polished car.

-Glass producing ingredients in an underglaze helps it to stick to the clay body.
+Glass-producing ingredients in an underglaze help it to stick to the clay body.
 However, if they contain too much glass, this will cause the colors in the underglaze to bleed when they are heated.
 One of the valuable qualities of underglaze is that it can be used for intricate design.
 It is important that this is not compromised by adding too much glass to the mix.

 Glass in Glazes

 Glazes are essentially a glass layer on the pottery ware.
 A glaze consists of ground-up materials suspended in water, which is applied to the piece.
-When it is fired, the ingredients melt together to from glass.
+When it is fired, the ingredients melt together to form a glass layer.

 The clay body and the underglaze contain glass-forming ingredients.
 However, when the glaze is fired, all the particles in the glaze melt to form glass.
 None of the ingredients in the glaze keep their original crystal composition.

 Because underglaze is used for decoration it invariably contains color.
-Over glazes can be colored or clear.
-The coloring ingredients in underglaze and a glaze are usually metal oxides.
+Overglazes can be colored or clear.
+The coloring ingredients in underglaze and glaze are usually metal oxides.

 Both underglaze and glaze can be used to add color and design to a piece of pottery.